TLabAltoh/TLabWebViewVR-XRInteractionToolkit-2022/README.md

 # TLabWebViewVR-XRInteractionToolkit-2022

 ## Overview
-- Sample project for using TLabWebView with Unity's VR templates
-- This sample is the minimum configuration for using TLabWebView with the XR Interaction Toolkit.
+This sample is the minimum configuration for using TLabWebView with the XR Interaction Toolkit.

 ## Document
 [document is here](https://tlabgames.gitbook.io/tlabwebview/scripting-api)